curran/IWSCourseProject/prototypes/ASH/README.md

    - providing a starting point for future synchronous collaboration sessions.
  - Session history navigation: Undo, Redo, and navigation to any state in the session history graph.

-ASH is currently a work in progress, only synchronous collaboration is implemented.
+ASH is work in progress - only synchronous collaboration is implemented.
 However, applications written to the current ASH API will gain the the additional features transparently as ASH is developed further (requiring no code modification).

 ## Public API
 The ASH client library exports a single global variable `ASH`, which exposes the following methods:
-### registerPlugin(plugin)
+### ASH.registerPlugin(plugin)
 Registers an ASH plugin with the ASH runtime.

 Args: